cotixTeam/cotixBot/README.md

 2. Implement the solution
 3. Merge to master
 4. Request merge from master to release
-5. Assign another memeber to review the merge
+5. Assign another member to review the merge
 6. If approved, will be pushed to AWS
 7. If deploy has failed, the old version will stay live, Eamonn will look at debugging
 8. If succeeded, the bot will be live on release